Access to Food

 - Clackmannanshire – Citizens Advice Bureau – This website has online information and advice on benefits and funds that you may be entitled to, and other ways to save money on your outgoings.
 It is a local, independent charity which provides free, impartial and confidential advice.

 - Clacks Good Food – Is a partnership lead by NHS Forth Valley supported by Clackmannanshire Council and Clackmannanshire Third Sector Interface (CTSI) and its local third sector members to make Clackmannanshire a good food leader region for Scotland.
 The partnership aims to support and promote good food and advocates for a more sustainable food system that is fairer for everyone.
-Sign up to the Clacks Good Food Newsletter here or download their Charter here.
+Sign up to the Clacks Good Food Newsletter here.
 Clacks Good Food have a Facebook, Twitter and Instagram Account.

 - Clackmannanshire Council – Find out about Free School meals and School Lunches